Kioshilol/Clean-Discrod-Bot/README.md

 # Clean-Discrod-Bot

 Config
-The template comes with a _config.yml/botsettings.json file which can be used to configure the bot.
+The template comes with a botsettings.json file which can be used to configure the bot.
-There are Manual bot and bot with Microsoft.Extension.Hosting

 ```
 {